mzuelch/Patchbay/docs/INSTALLATION.md

 ## Known-good environment

 The file `conda_list_paketliste.txt` is a snapshot of a working environment (created via `conda list`).
-Use it as a reference for what is known to work on your machine.
+Use it as a reference for what is known to work.

-> Tip: If you want, we can generate an `environment.yml` from that snapshot in a
-> follow-up step.

 ## From source